LearnPRG-py/LearnPRG-py/README.md

 ## 🚀 about me (but cooler)

 Just your average high schooler who somehow ended up contributing to **Chromium** while building rockets and creating EdTech platforms.
-Currently working on making computers accessible to underprivileged students through **Suvriddhi OS** and designing gamified learning experiences that don't suck.
+Currently working on making computers accessible to underprivileged students through **Suvriddhi OS** and designing gamified learning experiences.

 When I'm not debugging browser engines or wondering why my rocket simulations exploded *again*, you can find me interning at places like **Razorpay** and **Ananth Technologies**, or working on autonomous weather gliders.
-Also play piano on the side because why not.

 Check out my [portfolio](https://portfolio.quarklearning.online) for the full story and all the chaos I've created.